Lawyer of Greater Boston

 Massachusetts has some of the strictest firearms laws in the country.
-If convicted of gun charges, penalties can include lengthy mandatory minimum sentences in the house of correction or state prison.
-Because of the significant potential consequences, a person charged with a gun offense must make every legal effort to avoid conviction.
+A person convicted of gun charges in the Commonwealth can face lengthy mandatory minimum sentences in the house of correction or state prison.
+Similarly, federal firearms offenses often carry their own significant sentences.
+Because of the potential consequences involved in firearms cases, a person charged with a gun offense must make every reasonable effort to avoid conviction.